Darioc18/memory-game/README.md

 - Providing alt attributes for every picture: By including descriptive alt attributes for all images on the website.

-- Adding aria-label to anchor elements: The use of aria-label attributes for link and icons enhances accessibility by providing additional information or descriptions that are not explicitly conveyed through visual elements alone.
+- Adding aria-label to anchor elements: The use of aria-label attributes for links and icons enhances accessibility by providing additional information or descriptions that are not explicitly conveyed through visual elements alone.

 - Verifying visibility with a contrast checker by inputting the appropriate RGB color values.